 A NEW social media analysis revealed that the Philippines has spent the most time on social media platforms than any other country in the world.

-According to marketplace OnBuy.com, Filipinos spend an average of 102,054 hours or 4,252 days on social media during their lifetime, which puts the Philippines at the top of the list for the most social media-obsessed country.
+According to social media marketplace Twicsy.com, Filipinos spend an average of 102,054 hours or 4,252 days on social media during their lifetime, which puts the Philippines at the top of the list for the most social media-obsessed country.

 The country, however, was at the bottom 10 countries for average life expectancy.

 “People from the Philippines may live until 72 [years] on average,” noted the data released on Tuesday, December 1.

 Columbia ranked second with an average of 101,288 hours or 4,220 days on social media and an average lifespan of 74 years.